Self-Ensembling Gaussian Splatting for Few-Shot Novel View Synthesis: Method

 where $\mathbf{J}$ denotes the Jacobian of the affine approximation of the projection.
 The color of a pixel is obtained by performing alpha-blending as

 where $M$ is the number of Gaussians covering the pixel, $\mathbf{c}_i$ denotes the color of the Gaussian derived from the SH coefficients, and $\alpha_{i}$ is computed from the 2D covariance matrices and opacity scores.
-For better convergence, the Gaussian parameters are initialized based on 3D points obtained using structure-from-motion (SFM) techniques~\cite{schoenberger2016sfm,schoenberger2016mvs}.
-These parameters are optimized via gradient descent with a photometric loss~\cite{kerbl20233d} where the posed training images serve as ground truth.
+For better convergence, the Gaussian parameters are initialized based on 3D points obtained using structure-from-motion techniques~\cite{schoenberger2016sfm,schoenberger2016mvs}.
+These parameters are optimized with a photometric loss~\cite{kerbl20233d} where the posed training images serve as ground truth.